-I will update all the Azure Certificate Study Guides on my blog when the exams go into beta.
+I have updated all the Azure Certificate Study Guides on my blog.
 So, be sure to check this site for the updated exam resources.

 In a nutshell, it is not a difficult choice to make whether to take the old or the new exams:

 If you have already planned, go for it.
 If you were just considering, hold on!

 Want to be notified as soon as I post?
 Subscribe to RSS feed / leave your email address in the subscribe section.
 Share the article to your social networks with the below links so it can benefit others.